Search Close Search

 Page Menu

-Free Diabetes Foot & Health Clinics for the Underserved Community
+Free Diabetes Foot & Health Clinics for Community Members in Need

 "Our goal in starting these was to bring accessible healthcare to homeless and underserved individuals with regular outreach clinics to prevent diabetic foot ulcers and other complications from diabetes,” said Dr. Nguyen, a vascular surgeon-scientist who is conducting research about why people with diabetes experience problems with wound healing.